zzz0906/LeetCode/README.md

 However it TLE, we need to optimize it.
 I found that it's my programming problem, I use another guy's code in 18 std with the smae consideration.
 Then I pass this problem.

 ## 22 Generate Parentheses
+it seems apparently, we choose a place to add the ();
+the begin, inter and end, in this way we can get that: xxxx we can search all the answer however TLE...